radon-h2020/optimization-heuristic/InterferenceNNModel/Readme.md

 p08+0+0-noht4
 ```

-Then call function PreprocessInputDatasets_2Jobs and provid path to datasets."
+Then call function PreprocessInputDatasets_2Jobs and provide the path to datasets."
 ```
 /vol/matlab/R2018a/bin/matlab -nodisplay -r "PreprocessInputDatasets_2Jobs(pwd)"
 ```

-### To pre-process testing data sets of for jobs:
+### To pre-process testing data sets of four jobs:
 The names of oflder must be (This is an example):
 p08+0+0+0+0-noht